-If you still don’t understand them, right here we leave you this MEGA Guide to learn how to read tablature.
-In it we will explain what a tablature is, what types there are, and what each symbol means, to help you understand them easily and quickly.
+We have developed this guide to learn how to read bass tablature.
+In it we will explain what a tablature is, what types there are and what each symbol means, so that you can understand them easily and quickly.

-Here you have the easy songs to learn and get started on the electric bass, with them you will know how to read bass tabs in an easy, fast and fun way, while discovering the secrets of this instrument.
+Here you have the easy songs to learn and get started on the electric bass, with them you will know how to read the bass tabs in an easy, fast and fun way, while you discover the secrets of this instrument.

 Tablatures for 4-string electric bass pdf